-IT 201 Fluency in Information Technology 3 Semester Hours This course introduces students to the multiple applications of the Internet as tools for promoting communication, data sharing, discussion, and research.
-It provides a framework for understanding the societal, ethical, and legal considerations including intellectual property and copyright issues associated with this technology.
+IT 201 Fluency in Information Technology 3 Semester Hours

+The course encompasses information technology literacy and Internet literacy by encouraging multiple applications of the Internet as tools for promoting communication, data sharing, discussion, and research, and provides a framework for understanding the societal, ethical, and legal considerations including intellectual property and copyright issues associated with this technology.
 Students will develop a working knowledge of how to analyze and differentiate among the various electronic resources to address cross disciplinary information needs.
+Students will also be taught to use critical thinking skills and methods of analysis to study the production and dissemination of information and to examine specific issues concerning information technology's impact on society which will have practical applications for their future research endeavors and successful participation in a digital society.
 Students will also be introduced to the basics of web programming and design.
-Prerequisite: Demonstrated Computer Competency (test and/or IT 100).